Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Introduction

 \section{Introduction}

-The Transformer \citep{vaswani2017attention} plays a key role in various generative natural language processing (NLP) tasks such as generating stories, completing contextual text, and dialogue systems.
+The Transformer \citep{vaswani2017attention} plays a key role in various generative natural language processing (NLP) tasks, such as generating stories, completing contextual text, and dialogue systems.
 However, the conventional method of training these models using maximum likelihood estimation (MLE) and decoding to the most probable sequence often results in substantial shortcomings.
-This can lead to repetitive and uncreative text generation, a problem known as degeneration.
+This can lead to repetitive and uncreative outputs, also known as \textit{degenerate} text.

 To address this issue, previous approaches have aimed to adjust the decoding strategy by incorporating sampling from less probable vocabularies.
 While this helps reduce repetitiveness, it introduces the problem of semantic inconsistency \citep{welleck2020consistency}.
 The sampled text may stray from or even contradict the original context provided by a human-written prompt.